GluuFederation/docs-ce-prod/3.1.4/source/user-management/ldap-sync.md

 The Gluu Server 3.x introduced two upgraded sections here.

-  * _Server IP Address:_ Include the IP of your Gluu Server here.
-This feature helps to run Cache Refresh mechanism perfectly in a clustered environment.
+  * _Server IP Address:_ Put the IP of the machine running `oxTrust` here.
+This ensures that the Cache Refresh mechanism runs perfectly in a clustered environment.

   * _Removed Script File Name location:_ New version of the Gluu Server allows the administrator to manage your custom scripts with more